 Michael H. Safir, M.D. is a Diplomate of the American Board of Urology in Female Pelvic Medicine and Reconstructive Surgery.
 He graduated from Northwestern University in the Honors Program in Medical Education where he received his Bachelors and Medical Degrees.
 Dr. Safir completed his urology residency at Northwestern University and was awarded the Dr. Susan Perlman Award as the senior resident, among all specialties at the Northwestern Memorial Hospital, “who best exemplified academic excellence, special leadership skills and compassion for patients.”
 He was selected to complete two separate year-long fellowships in Male (UCSF) and Female (UCLA) Genito-urinary Reconstructive Surgery.
 His mentors were Dr. Jack McAninch and Dr. Shlomo Raz at these institutions.
 Dr. Safir has served as Section Chief of Reconstructive Urology at New York Medical College and as a Clinical Instructor in Urology at both UCLA and UCSF.
 He is one of a handful of urologists in the world with individual fellowship training and experience in both male and female genital reconstruction.
 Prior to relocating to San Francisco, Dr. Safir practiced urology in Los Angeles, where he served as President of the Los Angeles Urological Society.
-Dr. Safir is performing all aspects of bottom surgery for the trans community after he completed an intensive fellowship training at Brownstein & Crane Surgical Services.
+Dr. Safir completed an intensive fellowship with Brownstein & Crane and is performing all aspects of bottom surgery for the trans community.